CTF-Citadel/ctf-citadel.github.io/src/content/docs/guides/create-challenges.md

 ___

 **Writeup.md** <br/>
 This file should be a writeup from the challenge-author himself, this should be released after the event is over.
-Although this file is **optional**, it is recommended for the best learn experience of the participants.
+Although this file is **optional**, it is recommended for the best learning experience of the participants.

 ___

 **Dockerfile** <br/>
 This file may contain further arguments to setup a certain docker-container.
 Can be named differently, but keep Dockerfile in the name.